 Let the Children Play is a call to action created in a partnership between Native Child […]

 With face-to-face meetings being avoided due to COVID-19, U of T researcher develops tool to help child welfare workers engage with familiesCategories: Barbara Fallon

-FIFSW Professor Barbara Fallon is one of five University of Toronto leaders who have been recognized with […]Barbara Fallon, Bryn King, Carmen Logie, David Brennan, Faculty in the News, Faye Mishna, FIFSW Students in the News, Izumi Sakamoto, Lin Fang, Micheal L. Shier, Peter Newman, Rupaleem Bhuyan, Shelley Craig, Susan Stern, Tara Black
+FIFSW Professor Barbara Fallon is one of five University of Toronto leaders who have been recognized with […]Barbara Fallon, Bryn King, Carmen Logie, David Brennan, Faculty, Faye Mishna, Izumi Sakamoto, Lin Fang, Micheal L. Shier, Peter Newman, Rupaleem Bhuyan, Shelley Craig, Students, Susan Stern, Tara Black

-The Society for Social Work and Research (SSWR) advances, disseminates, and translates research that addresses issues […]Barbara Fallon, Faculty in the News, Shelley Craig
+The Society for Social Work and Research (SSWR) advances, disseminates, and translates research that addresses issues […]Barbara Fallon, Faculty, Shelley Craig

 The Factor-Inwentash Faculty of Social Work was privileged to host an announcement from the federal government today regarding the newest Canada Research Chairs.
 The event was a wonderful showcase for this Faculty and the important research that is done here, and we are so proud that our two new CRCs, Shelley Craig and Barbara Fallon, were featured as part of this event.

 Shelley Craig is the new Canada Research Chair in Sexual and Gender Minority Youth.

 Barbara Fallon is the new Canada Research Chair in Child Welfare.

 Congratulations again to both of them for this tremendous achievement and recognition.Barbara Fallon, Bryn King, Faculty, Students, Tara Black